Visit our online Jewelry Shop

 Goldette

 Founder (s): Ben Gartner as the Circle Jewelry Products- New York City, NY, USA ~ 1958 to possibly 1977, however this date is uncertain.
 The Goldette mark was first used in 1958.
 This company produced jewelry with designs that were influence by Victorian and Oriental looks.
+They also produced Native American look pieces.
 The necklaces often had several strands and elaborate clasps.
 It is possible to find unsigned Goldette jewelry.
 You can usually tell if your piece was produced by this firm by looking at the clasps and the centerpieces.
 Techniques/materials: Gold- tone and silver- tone metal, elaborate clasps. sliding charm bracelets, enamel and colorful stone combinations.
 Back to top

 R.J.
 Graziano

 New York - Has been creating jewelry for about 30 years.
+Highly regarded for innovative designs and quality.
 Jewelry sells in major department stores, HSN and can be seen in fashion magazines.
-His jewelry is a celebrity favorite.
+His jewelry is a celebrity favorite and has graced the red carpet often.
 Known to use Austrian crystals.
 Back to top

 Stanley Hagler [Ian St. Gielar and Mark Mercy]